Brqdley/Brqdley.github.io/README.md

 DSC80 Project - Outages

+Introduction:
+Provide an introduction to your dataset, and clearly state the one question your analysis is centered around.
+Why should readers of your website care about the dataset and your question specifically?
+Report the number of rows in the dataset, the names of the columns that are relevant to your question, and descriptions of those relevant columns.

+The dataset I chose was outages.
+The question I plan to investigate further is, is there a relationship between climate, the cause category, and the number of outages?
+I feel as though a relationship between those columns is prevalent based off of looking at the dataset.
+If a cause category is more prevalent in a certain type of climate, these companies can impliment more preventative measures against specific causes in certain locations.

+1534 rows in the dataset, and relevant columns are YEAR, CLIMATE.CATEGORY, CAUSE.CATEGORY, CLIMATE.REGION.

 Data Cleaning:
 I first cleaned the column names as they were in the fifth row of the dataset.
 I set this as the column names and then dropped the first 5 rows.
 Then I reset the index.
 I convert ANOMALY.LEVEL and OUTAGE.DURATION to floats, so I could compute means/sums with them in the future.

 I converted the outage start times and the outage start dates to one column of datetime to simplify the dataframe.
 I also converted the restoration start times and start dates to one column of datetime.
 Although converting the times to pd.datetime made it much easier to groupby dates and times, as I could now use functions on this data, grouping both times into one datetime column did not effect my analysis, it only made it easier for me to understand the data.

  |   OBS |   YEAR |   MONTH | U.S._STATE   | POSTAL.CODE   | NERC.REGION   | CLIMATE.REGION     |   ANOMALY.LEVEL | CLIMATE.CATEGORY   | CAUSE.CATEGORY     | CAUSE.CATEGORY.DETAIL   |   HURRICANE.NAMES |   OUTAGE.DURATION |   DEMAND.LOSS.MW |   CUSTOMERS.AFFECTED |   RES.PRICE |   COM.PRICE |   IND.PRICE |   TOTAL.PRICE |   RES.SALES |   COM.SALES |   IND.SALES |   TOTAL.SALES |   RES.PERCEN |   COM.PERCEN |   IND.PERCEN |   RES.CUSTOMERS |   COM.CUSTOMERS |   IND.CUSTOMERS |   TOTAL.CUSTOMERS |   RES.CUST.PCT |   COM.CUST.PCT |   IND.CUST.PCT |   PC.REALGSP.STATE |   PC.REALGSP.USA |   PC.REALGSP.REL |   PC.REALGSP.CHANGE |   UTIL.REALGSP |   TOTAL.REALGSP |   UTIL.CONTRI |   PI.UTIL.OFUSA |   POPULATION |   POPPCT_URBAN |   POPPCT_UC |   POPDEN_URBAN |   POPDEN_UC |   POPDEN_RURAL |   AREAPCT_URBAN |   AREAPCT_UC |   PCT_LAND |   PCT_WATER_TOT |   PCT_WATER_INLAND | OUTAGE.START.DATETIME   | OUTAGE.RESTORATION.DATETIME   |
 |------:|-------:|--------:|:-------------|:--------------|:--------------|:-------------------|----------------:|:-------------------|:-------------------|:------------------------|------------------:|------------------:|-----------------:|---------------------:|------------:|------------:|------------:|--------------:|------------:|------------:|------------:|--------------:|-------------:|-------------:|-------------:|----------------:|----------------:|----------------:|------------------:|---------------:|---------------:|---------------:|-------------------:|-----------------:|-----------------:|--------------------:|---------------:|----------------:|--------------:|----------------:|-------------:|---------------:|------------:|---------------:|------------:|---------------:|----------------:|-------------:|-----------:|----------------:|-------------------:|:------------------------|:------------------------------|